 Results: the following truck saved 10 percent on fuel, the same as in the more elaborate platooning experiment conducted earlier in Europe.
 Greater savings are expected in future tests involving a narrower gap.

 In the more distant future, when many, most or all cars and trucks are fully automatic, at least on the highway, the gains may be much greater.
 Not only will gaps be smaller; speeds will also be higher.
-And the importance of drafting rises
+And the importance of drafting rises exponentially with speed.

 A tightly packed bunch of cars going at breakneck autobahn speeds could therefore save a great deal of fuel.
 And, of course, the ultimate savings will come not on the land but in the air.